 Soap making can be a cheap and affordable hobby – or become very expensive.
 There may be a temptation to end up spending a small fortune on ingredients and special tools when we start thinking about making homemade soap.
 The good news is that you can find almost anything in the kitchen!
-Learn where to find and where to buy soap making equipment in this post.
+Learn where to buy soap making equipment in this post – and what you can use from your kitchen!

 Table of Contents